Updated: Sep 1

 Disability in the workplace

 Providing adequate accommodations for groups with disabilities can greatly reduce work-related stress and improve productivity and overall health and happiness.
-During the Covid-19 pandemic, many companies began providing more accommodations which improved work-life for those with and without disabilities.
+During the Covid-19 pandemic, many companies began providing more job accommodations which improved work-life for individuals with and without disabilities.

 Ashley Shew, an associate professor researching representation of disabled people in technology at Virginia Tech, reflects on the changes during the pandemic: “The access disabled people have been wanting for so many years is now in place, and we were told that it was impossible and inconvenient.
 Now that everyone is inconvenienced by a pandemic, this becomes standard.”
 The changes that came about in the pandemic are a positive step in the right direction, but more can be done to prioritize the needs of those with disabilities.